.:: WHO WE ARE ::.

 There are 3 things I have in mind when breeding:

 - the standard: The standard is our Bible as breeders and the aim is to breed dogs as close to the standard as possible.
+So, all the bitches I use have been rated as "Excellent" by breed specialist judges and/or have won at least one CACIB at an International Show.

 | HOME |